Double-decker tram

 A double-decker tram or double-deck tram is a tram that has two levels or decks.
 Some double-decker trams have open tops.
-Double-deck trams were once popular in some European cities, like Berlin and London, throughout the British Empire countries in the early half of the 20th century including Auckland, Christchurch and Wellington in New Zealand; Hobart, Tasmania in Australia and in parts of Asia.
-They are still in service or even newly introduced in Hong Kong, Alexandria, Dubai, Oranjestad, Blackpool, Birkenhead, Franschhoek, Auckland and Douglas, mostly as heritage or tourist trams.
+Double-deck trams were once popular in some European cities, like Berlin and London, throughout the British Empire countries in the early half of the 20th century including Auckland, Christchurch and Wellington in New Zealand; Hobart, Tasmania in Australia, and in parts of Asia.
+They are still in service or even newly introduced in Blackpool, Hong Kong and Alexandria.
+In other places, like Oranjestad, Birkenhead, Franschhoek, Auckland and Douglas, are still used as heritage or tourist trams.

 History

 Heyday

 The earliest double-deck trams were horse-drawn.
 The first electric double-deck trams were those built for the Blackpool Tramway in 1885, where Conduit tramcar No. 4 is the sole survivor of its class and is preserved at the National Tramway Museum in Crich, UK.
 They were common in the United Kingdom until the 1950s.
 London Transport was a heavy user of double-deck trams until the system closed in 1952.
 Apart from the Blackpool tramway, the Glasgow Corporation Tramways was the last urban British tramway to close, in 1962.

-In the United States double-deck tramcars were used by the Pittsburgh Railways (streetcar / interurban) between 1913 and 1924, a rare use of such tramcars in the United States of America.
+In the United States, double-deck tramcars were used by the Pittsburgh Railways (streetcar / interurban) between 1913 and 1924, a rare use of such tramcars in the country.

-From 1910 to 1964 double-deck trams were in use in Mumbai, India (Brihanmumbai Electric Supply and Transport Undertaking).
-They were also in use in Johannesburg, South Africa, where trams were operational from 1906 to 1961.
+From 1910 to 1964, double-deck trams were in use in Mumbai, India (Brihanmumbai Electric Supply and Transport Undertaking).

+They were also use in Johannesburg, South Africa, where Trams in Johannesburg were operational from 1906 to 18 March 1961. the tramway network routes was last used on rand tram double-decker cars No.20, The museum also has the latest oldest trams at James Hall Museum of Transport.

+Where trams were operational from 1942 to 1952, Buenos Aires, Argentina, had a brief episode with double-decker trams of the locally built type CATITA Imperial.